 - Orpington Town Centre will be a thriving Major centre with a strong social, leisure, retail, education, culture and heritage offer, supporting the health and wellbeing of the south-eastern area of the Borough.
 It will complement the role of Bromley Metropolitan Town Centre providing a lively centre addressing a range of the needs of surrounding communities. - The town centre environment will comprise streets, squares, places, courtyards and ways, responsive to the human scale and easily navigable.
 Movement through Orpington's key spaces should be easy and legible.
 Different areas will be recognisable due to the character and scale of surroundings, with buildings helping to define places and historic structures being a natural part of the town and how it is composed.
 Historic 'gaps' in the fabric of the town, especially between the High Street and surrounding neighbourhoods, should be enhanced - Orpington will be integrated and carefully connected to its surrounding suburbs and landscapes, though remaining distinct from these areas in terms of its role and character.
 It's green spaces and historic parks & gardens will be connected to form a well-programmed and ecologically rich sequence of landscapes and spaces.
-Orpington will celebrate its location embedded in the Cray Valley landscape, and its proximity to the Green Belt. - Orpington will be a people-focused town centre where pedestrian movement will be prioritised, and traffic impacts on public spaces will be mitigated.
-The High Street, Market Square, and the original settlement in Orpington Priory Conservation Area should first and foremost be places to dwell and enjoy. - Orpington will provide a place to work and collaborate including formal office space but also flexible, dynamic spaces for start-ups and creative workspace and spaces that are responsive to new working patterns post-pandemic. - Orpington will be resilient and able to deal with social, environmental and economic challenges and changes, including being responsive to climate change, weathering economic cycles and enduring the changing nature of our town centres.
+Orpington will celebrate its location embedded in the Cray Valley landscape, and its proximity to the Green Belt. - Orpington will be a place where heritage assets are respected and referenced by new development.
+The area has a strong historic environment with a number of listed and locally listed buildings and a conservation area. - Orpington will be a people-focused town centre where pedestrian movement will be prioritised, and traffic impacts on public spaces will be minimised.
+The High Street, Market Square, and the original settlement in Orpington Priory Conservation Area should first and foremost be places to dwell and enjoy. - Orpington will provide a place to work and collaborate including formal office space but also flexible, dynamic spaces for start-ups and creative workspace and spaces that are responsive to new working patterns post-pandemic. - Orpington will be resilient and able to deal with social, environmental and economic challenges and changes, including mitigating and adapting to climate change, weathering economic cycles and enduring the changing nature of our town centres.
 Spaces and development types should promote cultural, economic, education, social and leisure activity without constraining future transformations.